Peppermint Bark Brownies

 Preparation

 To make frosting, beat butter on medium speed for about 1 minute.
-Add vanilla, caramel sauce, and salt and continue to beat until combined.
-Add powdered sugar and beat on low, then medium speed, to fully incorporate the sugar into the butter mixture.
+Add powdered sugar and beat on low speed until the sugar is fully incorporated into the butter.
+Add peppermint extract, then melted white chocolate chips.
+Beat to combine completely, until smooth.

 Ingredients